-Even Evil Has Loved Ones: For all the time they argue with each others and Joe abuse his brothers, they always stick together and have each other's back.
-In one Book of the Rantanplan sin-off, when Averell get abducted, Joe is genuinely outraged against the Warden, and they escape for the sole purpose to bring him back.
+Even Evil Has Loved Ones: For all the times they argue with each others and Joe abuses his brothers, they always stick together and have each other's backs.
+In one Book of the Rantanplan sin-off, when Averell gets abducted, Joe is genuinely outraged at the Warden, and they escape for the sole purpose of rescuing him.

 Friendly Enemy: Inverted; Lucky Luke has few to no animosity toward them and tends to act nicely towards them, especially in later albums.
 When they get sentenced to death, he even tries everything he can to save them.